zackhe-uk/DOOM/README.md

 ### _Ready DOOM_

 > [!CAUTION]
-> The codebase, in it's current state, is COMPLETELY untested.
+> The main DOOM codebase, in it's current state, is COMPLETELY untested.
 >
-> Due to macOS/Linux limitations and deprecations, it will not
+> Due to macOS limitations and Linux deprecations, it will not
 > be tested until I finish moving the video handling Linuxdoom
 > code to SDL2 or SDL3.
 >